bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 #### **3. Simple Programming Model**

-Virtual memory provides a simple layer of abstraction such that Dyanamic allocation (`malloc`), stack growth (`mmap`), and `exec`-time loading all happen without the program managing physical frames (that's automatically handled by kernel behind-the-scenes).
+Virtual memory provides a simple layer of abstraction such that dyanamic allocation (`malloc`), stack growth (`mmap`), and `exec`-time loading all happen without the program managing physical frames (that's automatically handled by kernel behind-the-scenes).

 #### **4. Portability**